LinkedIn Strategy

 The Foundation: Your Profile

 Growth starts with your profile.
-Visitors decide to follow within seconds.
+Visitors decide whether to follow within seconds of landing on it.
+No content strategy overcomes a weak profile.

-Bad: "Marketing Manager at XYZ Corp" Good: "I help B2B SaaS companies generate leads through LinkedIn content"
+Bad: "Marketing Manager at XYZ Corp" Good: "I help B2B SaaS companies generate pipeline through LinkedIn content"

 1. Who do you help?